U.S. Army Yuma Proving Ground commander keynotes event honoring veterans

 |0

-This work, U.S. Army Yuma Proving Ground commander keynotes event honoring veterans [Image 4 of 4], by Mark Schauer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Yuma Proving Ground commander keynotes event honoring veterans, by Mark Schauer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.